 Later, I returned to put the pan on medium heat which dissolved the sugar, then whacked it up to high so it bubbled, boiled and frothed like an angry volcano.
 Soon enough, I had a thick syrupy jam full of softened chunks of fig, just begging me to dip a finger in, but no ouch too hot.

 The thyme offers a gentle savoury note to the jam’s sticky sweetness, harmonising the flavours delicately, although don’t go overboard otherwise it will taste like a Christmas dinner.
-I have since almost finished the jar as I tend to add a daily dollop of it to my morning porridge, and also in some fine cheese scones, working like a caramelised onion chutney to complement the salty cheese.
+Honestly, this fig and thyme jam is a masterstroke and I’ve nearly finished the jar as I tend to add a daily dollop of it to my morning porridge, and also in some fine cheese scones, working like a caramelised onion chutney to complement the salty cheese.

 Maybe every month should be October so then I can spend all my time making jam.